sujitdhamale/GCP/README.md

 # GCP
 Google Cloud Platform (GCP)

-This are notes from GCP training
+These are notes from GCP training